richafnu/Viva/Viva/glint/setup/manage-general-settings.md

 ### Delete survey data for deleted users

-Manage survey data in response to a [Data Subject Request (DSR)](/../../viva/glint/setup/raw-data-request-responseor a delete signal from Microsoft Entra ID.
+Manage survey data in response to a [Data Subject Request (DSR)](/../../viva/glint/setup/raw-data-request-response) or a delete signal from Microsoft Entra ID.
 This configuration is set at the platform level and applies to all requests equally.

 | Field | Definition and notes |
 |:-----------|:-----------|